 Foods that have been linked to aggravating acne are cow's milk, processed or fried foods, sugar and chocolate.

 Exercise increases blood flow, and blood carries oxygen and nutrients to working cells around the body, including the skin.
 Physical movement is also key in hormone balancing.
 Any form of exercise works, from fast walking to resistance training like weightlifting.
 Find an activity you like to do, and you're more likely to stick with it.

 Managing stress is another key element of heath and healthy skin.
 Incorporate some kind of breathing exercises into your life, even if it's just a few minutes each day.
 Yoga is a great way to combine physical and breathing exercises.
-In sustained periods of stress, we recommend taking our food supplement Acne & Stress, rich in antioxidants and magnesium, can provide a real support to the nervous system.
+In sustained periods of stress, taking our food supplement Skin & Stress, rich in antioxidants and magnesium, can provide a real support to the nervous system.

 Improve your sleep and take time out to relax.
 Stress is an aggravating factor for acne, and many people suffer stress without recognising the symptoms.